U.S. Imports

 U.S. Exports: $0

-Maine's trade activity is concentrated in natural resources and manufactured goods, with paper and wood products, seafood, and transportation equipment among its top exports.
-The state shares a significant land border with Canada, making Canada its dominant trading partner by a wide margin.
-Portland and Eastport serve as the primary maritime trade points, with cross-border truck and rail freight playing a central role in Maine's trade flows.
+Maine's trade activity is concentrated in natural resource-based industries, with seafood, paper and wood products, and agricultural goods comprising the bulk of its exports.
+The state shares a significant land border with Canada, making Canada its dominant trading partner for both imports and exports.
+Maine's ports, including the Port of Portland, handle petroleum imports and some containerized cargo serving the northern New England region.

-Maine's top exports include paper and wood products, seafood (particularly lobster), transportation equipment, and industrial machinery.
+Maine's top exports include seafood (particularly lobster), paper and wood products, agricultural goods, and industrial machinery, with natural resource industries driving most export value.

 Imports